Clean Water Mobile Learning Center

 Upon entering the mobile learning center, students become new recruits to the Clean Water Challenge (CWC) Task Force.
 Their mission: To solve mysterious disturbances in the health of our nation’s water habitats via a 4D theater experience and hands-on science activities.
 The mobile learning center aligns with the Wyland Foundation’s “Clean Water for the 21st Century” classroom and Newspaper in Education programs.

-Since Fall 2007, the Wyland Clean Water Mobile Learning Experience has visited schools, communities, and local events across North America.
+Since Fall 2007, the Wyland Clean Water Mobile Learning Center has visited schools, communities, and local events across North America.
 Visit the events page to see where the Mobile Learning Center has been.

 The mobile classroom provides a tremendous opportunity for students, teachers, administrators and the community to learn about conserving and valuing our precious water resources.